 In this lab, students will be given a test tube with four substances with unknown identities to the students.
 They will mix the substances in the test tube and recreate the original four layers through chemical and physical means.

-- collect quantitative and qualitative data and use chemical and physical properties to separate a mixture.
+- Record observations and use chemical and physical properties to separate a mixture.

 - Separating mixtures

 For each group: